aanas1010/Vaccine-Management-System/phase1/design_specification.md

 Lastly, we have a package called ‘constants’ which contains the constants related to the booking process, including entity-specific constants and driver constants, as well as a custom exception class that contains the constants for error messages thrown by the use cases.

 Organizing our code using this package structure made it easy to abide by clean architecture.
-It also made it easy to understand what part of the program collaborated with what (for instance, the Use Cases AppointmentBooking, AppointmentCancellation, and AppointmentViewing are all in the client_booking package.
+It also made it easy to understand what part of the program collaborated with what (for instance, the Use Cases AppointmentBooking, AppointmentCancellation, and AppointmentViewing are all in the clientbooking package.
 All three classes have to do with the client’s appointment.
 An example of the classes relying on each other is the fact that you can’t cancel an appointment that you haven’t booked, which requires AppointmentBooking and AppointmentCancellation).

 Furthermore, as was mentioned above, we have implemented the Decorator design pattern.
 This way we have optimized the organization of the code involved with clinics, and their subtypes.
 When designing our code, we’ve been using the “camelCase” format for variables and method names and ‘PascalCase’ for class names.
 This distinguishing between variable names and method names makes things clearer when creating a new variable which we name the same thing as the object type.